FAQ for students

 The exact details of the semester schedule can be found in the academic year schedule.

-Details of hygiene regulations for the winter semester 2020/21 are currently being planned.
+Details of hygiene regulations for the winter semester 2020/21 can be found here.

-Bachelor's and Master's defences/colloquia can be held provided that only the student and the required number of examiners participate and that the necessary room size/spacing is provided.
+Bachelor's and Master's defences/colloquia can be held provided that only the student and the required number of examiners participate and that the necessary room size/spacing is provided (maximum number of participants up to 4 persons).

 The university public of such examinations can be established via digital media e.g. a video conference, livestream or similar.
 The DSGVO must be observed.
 Students should contact their examiners and the responsible examination office by phone or e-mail.